 The agency has implemented a policy addressing the proper housing, search, and showering of any transgender or intersex resident.
 A transgender or intersex resident would be offered private shower times.
 Facility leadership would consult with a transgender resident before identifying what gender staff would conduct searches and UDS.
-The policy does not allow staff to physically examine a transgender or intersex resident for the sole purpose of determining genital status.

-The auditor spoke with the PREA Coordinator, Program Coordinator, and the

-Program Manager on the process of addressing the needs of a transgender resident before placement.
+The auditor spoke to the PREA Coordinator and the Program Administrator on the process of addressing the needs of a transgender resident before placement.
 The PREA Coordinator state the agency will convene the Transgender Review Committee before placement in order to identify which Oriana House operated facility will be best for the safety, security, and manageability of the residents.
 The committee will provide options for providing private shower times, dorm and bed placement, and an appropriate case manager.

-Review:

-Policy 1080

-Policy 8089

-Facility tour

-Interview of residents

-Interview of staff

-Interview of PREA Coordinator

-Interview of Program Administrator

-Interview of Lead Resident Supervisor

-Training curriculum

-Training acknowledgements